-Boundary Description: 4501 Spruce Street
+Boundary Description: 4503 Spruce Street

-Current maps, philageohistory.org
+Current map, philageohistory.org

-The property known as OPA #461012500, Map Registry # 0215020156:
+The property known as OPA #461012600, Map Registry # 0215020246:

-Situate on the Forty-sixth Ward of the City of Philadelphia, beginning at a point of intersection formed by the northeasterly side of Spruce Street (80 feet wide) and the northwesterly side of 45th Street (60 feet wide).
+Situate on the northerly side of Spruce Street (80 feet wide) at the distance of 25 feet 10 inches westwardly from the westerly side of 45th Street (60 feet wide) in the 46th Ward of the City of Philadelphia.

-Containing in front or breadth along said Spruce Street 25 feet 10 inches and extending of that width in length or depth northeastwardly between parallel lines at right angles to said Spruce Street 120 feet 0 inches to the southwesterly side of an alley, which extends northwestwardly from said 45th Street.
-The southeasterly line passing along the northwesterly side of said 45th Street.
+Containing in front or breadth on the said Spruce Street 24 feet 11 inches and extending of that width in length or depth northwardly between lines at right angles to said Spruce Street, 120 feet.

-Beginning at an interior point on a line measured north 11 degrees, 1 minute, east the distance of 45 feet 5 inches from a point on the northerly side of Spruce Street 80 feet wide, said latter point being measured along the northerly side of Spruce Street north 78 degrees, 59 minutes, west the distance of 25 feet 10 inches from the westerly side of 45th Street 60 feet wide; thence extending from said beginning point north 78 degrees, 59 minutes, west the distance of 0 feet 5 1⁄2 inches to a point; thence extending north 11 degrees, 1 minute east the distance of 43 feet 2 1⁄2 inches to a point; thence extending south 78 degrees, 59 minutes, east the distance of 0 feet 5 1⁄2 inches to a point; thence extending south 11 degrees, 1 minute west the distance of 43 feet 2 1⁄2 inches to the first mentioned point and place of beginning.
-(Deed Document #50970954, Philadelphia Office of Property Assessment)
+Beginning at an interior point on a line measured north 11 degrees, 1 minute, east the distance of 45 feet 5 inches from a point on the northerly side of Spruce Street 80 feet wide, said latter point being measured along the northerly side of Spruce Street, north 78 degrees, 59 minutes, west the distance of 25 feet 10 inches from the westerly side of 45th Street 60 feet wide; thence extending from said beginning point north 78 degrees, 59 minutes, west the distance of 0 feet 51⁄2 inches to a point; thence extending north 11 degrees, 1 minute east the distance of 43 feet 21⁄2 inches to a point; thence extending south 78 degrees, 59 minutes, east the distance of 0 feet 51⁄2 inches to a point; thence extending south 11 degrees, 1 minute west the distance of 43 feet 21⁄2 inches to the first mentioned point and place of beginning.
+(Deed Document #52066425, Philadelphia Office of Property Assessment)

-Architectural Description: 4501 Spruce Street
+Architectural Descriptions: 4503 and 4505 Spruce Street